 OSW = Offshore wind

-DER = Distributed energy resources (photovoltaics) and electric storage)
+DER = Distributed energy resources (photovoltaics and electric storage)

 The diagonal scenarios will be run first and, based on the results, an assessment will be made by ISO-NE whether any of the other matrix scenarios appear to be unrealistic, infeasible or not likely to tell something new.
 Based on that assessment, the MC/RC could decide to drop certain scenarios.